Questions about the new Real Estate Education Programs

 I am taking (or have completed in the past) some courses through the OREA Real Estate College.
 Do they count towards the program at Humber?

 If you have already started your training at the OREA Real Estate College, then you must complete all your courses and examinations with OREA.
-The current program will run until November 28, 2020.
-If you have previously taken courses and are wondering if they are still valid, you can speak with OREA or apply to RECO to have your prior learning assessed through the Educational Equivalency Assessment process.
-Please contact RECO for information when you are ready to resume the program.
+All program requirements (i.e. courses and examinations) must be completed by June 11, 2021.
+If you have previously taken courses and are wondering if they are still valid, you can speak with OREA or apply to RECO to have your prior learning assessed through the education equivalency assessment application process.
+Please contact RECO for more information when you are ready to resume the program.

 I have completed the pre-registration courses at OREA.
 Can I complete the articling requirements at Humber?

-If you are eligible to complete your articling requirements at the OREA Real Estate College, you may do so until your first registration renewal date, but no later than November 28, 2020, when the College will cease course delivery.
-RECO will recognize any articling course completed prior to your initial registration.
-The articling requirement is completion of your choice of one elective course.
-All elective course options are available online.
+If you are eligible to complete your articling requirements at the OREA Real Estate College, you may do so until your first registration renewal date, but no later than June 11, 2021.
+RECO will recognize any articling course completed prior to your initial registration, provided that the course was completed after the pre-registration segment.
 You are encouraged to plan your studies accordingly to ensure you complete your articling requirements within the timeline.

 Can I receive an exemption for a course based on past experience/education?

-RECO will continue to administer an Educational Equivalency Assessment process.
+RECO will continue to administer an education equivalency assessment application process.
 Any course exceptions granted will be based on the merits of the individual’s application.
+Click here for more information about the education equivalency assessment process.

-I am a salesperson in another province and will be moving to Ontario.
+I am a broker or salesperson in another province or territory and will be moving to Ontario.
 How do I become registered?

-Current real estate brokers or salespersons from eligible Canadian jurisdictions must complete an Interprovincial Challenge Examination, before applying and paying applicable fees.
-See here for more information.
+Currently licenced/registered real estate brokers or salespersons from eligible Canadian jurisdictions must complete an Interprovincial Challenge Examination, before applying and paying applicable fees.
+OREA College will continue delivering the Interprovincial Challenge Exam until June 11, 2021.
+Click here for more information.

-Are my education credits from an out of province real estate program or other professional program transferable to the Humber College program?
+Are my education credits from an out of province real estate program transferable to the Humber College program?

-RECO may grant course credits or examination challenges for a registration education course on the basis of an educational equivalency.
+RECO may grant course credits for having completed a real estate licence or registration program in another Canadian jurisdiction on the basis of an education equivalency.
 There is an application process, and any exceptions are granted on a case by case basis.
-See here for more details.
+Click here for more details.

 I am interested in helping Humber deliver this new program.
 Who can I contact for more information?